 The First-Year Course Program: First-year courses are a special set of small courses or sections of courses open only to first-year students.
 These courses are designed to address students' academic transition to college and to provide an introduction to a liberal arts education.
 They also offer an opportunity for close interaction and the development of strong relationships among first-year students and instructors.
-Each first-year course will be a Writing Intensive (WI), Quantitative and Symbolic Reasoning (QSR) or Oral Presentation (OP) course.
+Each first-year course will be a Writing Intensive (WI), Quantitative and Symbolic Reasoning (QSR) or Speaking Intensive (SI) course.

 The Proseminar Program: Proseminars emphasize active participation and engagement in learning.
-Proseminars offer intensive interaction among students, and between students and instructors, through emphasis on writing, speaking and discussion, and other approaches to inquiry and expression that demand such intensive interaction.
+Proseminars offer intensive interaction among students, and between students and instructors, through emphasis on writing, speaking, and discussion, and other approaches to inquiry and expression that demand such intensive interaction.
+Descriptions of proseminars are available in the online Catalogue.